laher/goxc/README.md

 Basic Usage
 -----------

+### Run once:

- 1. To build the toolchains for all platforms:
+To build the toolchains for all 9 platforms:

        goxc -t

+### Now build your artifacts

- 2. To build binaries for your app:
+To build binaries for your app:

        cd path/to/app/folder
        goxc .

+### Going further

- Or use 'goxc -h' for more options.
+See 'goxc -h' for more options.

 Note that if running from source, replace 'goxc' with 'go run goxc.go'

 Outcome
 -------